sdrap/sdrap.github.io/_lectures/2015-09-01-stochastic-processes.md

 ### Lecture Organization

 * Blackboard lecture.
 I Provide definition, motivation, theorems but sometimes only the main arguments of the proofs.
-* You complete the proofs on your own as an exercise.
+* Sometimes you complete the proofs on your own as an exercise.
-* In the following week the script on the content of the previous week is provided as pdf at the end of this page in the section [Lecture Material](#lecture-material) so that you can check your own proofs.
+* The script will be provided/corrected/completed every week as pdf at the end of this page in the section [Lecture Material](#lecture-material) so that you can check your own proofs.
 * Every week on Monday a set of exercises will be provided as pdf at the end of this page in the section [Lecture Material](#lecture-material).
 The exercises have to be solved by group of three.
-The following week, the teaching assistant will gather the homeworks and give you those of the previous week graded.
+You upload the assignment before the next Monday 14:00 on the server and the teaching assistant give you those of the previous week graded.
-During the first half hour on Monday, a student of one of the group perform the proof of one of the exercises on the black board.
 * You can ask for hints to the teaching assistant or myself during office hours.

 * Grading: There will be a final written exam at some point during the first of second week of January.